Timeline of women in library science: 20th century

+1963: Marianne Scott was the first president of the Canadian Association of Law Libraries, which became a formal association on July 5, 1963.

 1970: Clara Stanton Jones became the first woman (and the first African American) to serve as director of a major library system in America, as director of the Detroit Public Library.

 1970: The American Library Association's Social Responsibilities Round Table Feminist Task Force (FTF) was founded in 1970 by women who wished to address sexism in libraries and librarianship.

 1971: Effie Lee Morris became the first woman and black person to serve as president of the Public Library Association.

 1972: Zoia Horn, born in Ukraine, became the first United States librarian to be jailed for refusing to share information as a matter of conscience (and, as she was female, the first female United States librarian to do so.)

 1973: Page Ackerman became University Librarian for the University of California, Los Angeles, and thus became the United States' first female librarian of a system as large and complex as UCLA's.

 1976: Mary Ronnie became the first female national librarian in the world, due to becoming New Zealand's first female National Librarian.

 1976: The Council of the American Library Association passed a "Resolution on Racism and Sexism Awareness" during the ALA's Centennial Conference in Chicago, July 18–24, 1976.

 1976: The Committee on the Status of Women in Librarianship (COSWL) of the American Library Association was founded in 1976.

+1978: Margaret Shaw was appointed as the first Chief Librarian of the National Gallery of Australia Research Library.

 1985: Susan Luévano-Molina became the first female president of REFORMA.

 1993: Jennifer Tanfield became the first female Librarian of the House of Commons of the United Kingdom.

 1999: Elisabeth Niggemann became the first female director general of the German National Library.

+21st century

 2000: Lynne Brindley was appointed as the first female chief executive of the British Library.

 2002: Inez Lynn was appointed as the first female librarian in the London Library's history.

 2004: Anjana Chattopadhyay became the first Director of the National Medical Library in India.

-2009: Anne Jarvis became the first female librarian in Cambridge University’s 650-year history.
+2009: Anne Jarvis became the first female librarian in Cambridge University's 650-year history.

 2012: Sonia L'Heureux became the first female Parliamentary Librarian of Canada.

 2016: Laurence Engel became the first female head of the French National Library.

 2016: Carla Hayden became the first female Librarian of Congress.

 2019: Leslie Weir became the first female Librarian and Archivist of Canada.